alanphys/LinaQA/readme.txt

 If you install pylinac it will automatically install pydicom and numpy.

 5) Installation
+This assumes mini/anaconda or other python interpreter is installed

+Install PyQt5
+Open miniconda prompt
+>pip install PyQt5

+Test if PyQt5 is active
+At the minconda command prompt go into python
+>python
+from the python prompt
+>>>from PyQt5 import QtCore
+If does not give an error message your installation is active.

+Install pylinac if it is not already installed.
+If it is installed consider upgrading to the latest version
+>pip install pylinac
+or
+>pip install pylinac --upgrade

+Test pylinac install
+At the minconda command prompt go into python
+>python
+from the python prompt
+>>>from pylinac import DRGS
+>>>DRGS.run_demo()
+if the DRGS demo windows appears pylinac is active

+Install LinaQA
-Copy the files into a directory
+Unzip LinaQA.zip into a suitable directory
+At the minconda command prompt navigate to the LinaQA directory start LinaQA by
+>python LinaQA.pyw

+This installation method is temporary and will be replaced by the conventional pip install when LinaQA is stable.

 6) Use
 Open a console window (miniconda prompt for windows users), change to the above directory and run python LinaQA.pyw

-Open a DICOM file either from the menu or toolbar.
+Open a file either from the menu or toolbar.
 Drag and drop from your favourite file manager is also supported.
-Note: For mulitple files such as a CatPhan series the files must be selected in the file dialog.
+Note: For mulitple files such as a CatPhan series the files must be selected in the file open dialog.

 Open the reference image if needed.